ibm-cloud-docs/containers/cs_storage_cos.md

     ```
     {: screen}

     The installation is successful when you see one `ibmcloud-object-storage-plugin` pod and one or more `ibmcloud-object-storage-driver` pods.
 The number of `ibmcloud-object-storage-driver` pods equals the number of worker nodes in your cluster.
 All pods must be in a `Running` state for the plug-in to function properly.
-If the pods fail, run `kubectl describe pod -n kube-system <pod_name>` to find the root cause for the failure.
+If the pods fail, run `{[kubectl]} describe pod -n kube-system <pod_name>` to find the root cause for the failure.

 11. Verify that the storage classes are created successfully.
     ```
-    kubectl get storageclass | grep s3
+    {[kubectl]} get storageclass | grep s3
     ```
     {: pre}